999 (emergency telephone number): Ireland

 In Ireland, 999 (and the European and GSM standard 112) are the national emergency numbers.
 The 999 and 112 service is able to respond in English, Irish, Polish, French, German and Italian.
 999 and 112 operators in Ireland answer the calls in under one second and say "Emergency, which service?".
-The caller may then request the Gardaí (the Irish police), ambulance, fire service, coast guard, or cave and mountain rescue service.
+The caller may then request the Gardaí (police), ambulance, fire service, coast guard, or cave and mountain rescue service.
 The caller is then transferred to the emergency dispatcher for the appropriate service.

+Gibraltar

+In 2024, Gibraltar adopted 999 as its emergency services number, for police, ambulance or fire and rescue; the Royal Gibraltar Police said this was chosen because the territory was closely aligned with the UK, with the aim in future being to have a unified control room.
+Previously, 199, along with 112, had been used for the police, with 190 being used for fire and ambulance services.

 Bangladesh

 In Bangladesh, 999 is the national emergency number.
 It officially launched on 12 December 2017.
 This number is toll-free.
 Calling this number connects the caller to an operator, who then connects the caller to the police, ambulance or fire service.

 The services are provided under a national emergency help desk operated by the Bangladesh Police, which has been set up at a cost of Tk 60.50 crore.
-Although the 'National Emergency Service 999' is operated by the Bangladesh Police, fire service and civil defense personnel and the ambulance service dispatchers of the Department of Health also work closely with the police 24/7 to ensure proper service.
+Although the 'National Emergency Service 999' is operated by the Bangladesh Police, fire service and civil defence personnel and the ambulance service dispatchers of the Department of Health also work closely with the police 24/7 to ensure proper service.

 In the past, dialling 100 would connect to Bangladesh Police, 101 to Rapid Action Battalion, 102 to fire services, 103 to ambulance service and 104 to the Access to Information Programme under the Prime Minister's Office.